ROLE RESPONSIBILITIES Accountable for safety across the study:

 - Monitor investigator compliance with protocol and regulatory requirements.

 - Support study team in issues resolution, study closeout, audit responses, inspection readiness, etc.

-- Under supervision (Director/Sr Director) authors clinical sections of regulatory documents (Investigator Brochure, Annual Reports, lnvestigational New Drug sections, clinical study report).
+- Under supervision (director/Sr director) authors clinical sections of regulatory documents (Investigator Brochure, Annual Reports, Investigational New Drug sections, clinical study report).

 - May co-author abstracts, posters, presentations and publications.

 - May support Clinical Regulatory Authority interactions accountable for providing responses.